delvtech/hyperdrive/docs/hyperdrive-protocol.md

 $$

-If there are long withdrawal shares outstanding, $w_{l}$, then we must also update the z reserves by crediting the amount of variable interest earned by the LPs
+If there are long withdrawal shares outstanding, $w_{l}$, then we must also update the z reserves by crediting the amount of variable interest earned by the LPs.

 $$
 z_{reserves} = z_{reserves} + (\frac{\Delta y}{c_0} - \Delta z) \cdot \frac{\min(w_{l}, \Delta y)}{\Delta y}
 $$

+> Note: Long withdrawal shares receive the same proceeds as shorts because they **are** shorts without the ability to close early.

 The $y_{reserves}$ are recalculated to ensure that the apr doesn't change from before the redemption.